 The Funding Agreement requires the Commission to make scheduled annual payments to PennDOT, payable in equal quarterly installments, to be used to provide funding for roads, bridges and transit in the Commonwealth.
-In Fiscal Years 2009-10 and 2010-11, payments totaled \$900 million and \$450 million, respectively.
-In Fiscal Year 2011-12, four quarterly payments totaling \$450 million were made.
 The Commission's obligation to pay the annual debt service on any Special Revenue Bonds on a timely basis is also part of its payment obligation under the Funding Agreement.
 The Funding Agreement also granted the Commission the option to lease the portion of Interstate I-80 ("I-80") located in the Commonwealth from PennDOT upon the approval of the Federal Highway Administration ("FHWA") of the conversion of such portion into a toll road (the "Conversion").
-The Funding Agreement granted the unilateral option to the Commission to effectuate the Conversion at any time before the third anniversary of the Funding Agreement (the "Conversion Period"), with the option to extend the Conversion Period for up to three one-year periods.
+The Funding Agreement granted the unilateral option (the "Conversion Option") to the Commission to effectuate the Conversion at any time before the third anniversary of the Funding Agreement (the "Conversion Period"), with the option to extend the Conversion Period for up to three one-year periods.